velicki/Simple_Calculator/README.md

-Mini Calculator README
+Simple Calculator README

-Mini Calculator is a simple calculator program developed in Python using Tkinter for the graphical user interface (GUI).
+Simple Calculator is a simple calculator program developed in Python using Tkinter for the graphical user interface (GUI).
 This calculator provides basic arithmetic operations and serves as a handy tool for performing calculations quickly and accurately.

 ________________________________________________

-While developing the Mini Calculator project I learned several valuable lessons:
+While developing the Simple Calculator project I learned several valuable lessons:

 1. Tkinter GUI Development: Working with Tkinter allowed me to gain practical experience in creating graphical user interfaces (GUIs) for Python applications.
 I learned how to design and layout GUI components, handle user interactions, and create visually appealing interfaces.